nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 * Update interval

 The sensor descriptor is constant throughout the sensor's lifetime.
-If the sensor has a descriptor, a pointer to it should be passed to :cpp:member:`bt_mesh_sensor::descriptor` on init.
+If the sensor has a descriptor, a pointer to it should be passed to :c:member:`bt_mesh_sensor.descriptor` on init.

 See :c:struct:`bt_mesh_sensor_descriptor` for details.